sjentsch/lsjDocs/_pages/Ch12_Regression_10.rst

 If we were worried, then in a lot of cases the solution to this problem (and many others) is to transform one or more of the variables.
-We discussed the basics of variable transformation in the sections `Transforming or recoding a variable <Ch06_DataHandling_3.html#transforming-or-recoding-a-variable>`__ and `Mathematical functions and operations
-<Ch06_DataHandling_4.html#a-few-more-mathematical-functions-and-operations>`__,
-but I do want to make special note of one additional possibility that I didn’t explain fully earlier: the Box-Cox transform.
+We discussed the basics of variable transformation in the sections :doc:`Transforming or recoding a variable <Ch06_DataHandling_3>` and :doc:`Mathematical functions and operations <Ch06_DataHandling_4>`, but I do want to make special note of one additional possibility that I didn’t explain fully earlier: the Box-Cox transform.

 .. _box-cox: